 Before we get into the specifics of the median return on investment, we must first define ROI.
-Return on investment is a real estate term that quantifies several aspects related to the profitability of an investment property, such as rental revenue and costs.
+Average Return on investment is a real estate term that quantifies several aspects related to the profitability of an investment property, such as rental revenue and costs.
 This wide definition permits the use of a method to estimate the return on investment:

 ROI = (Yearly Rental Income – Yearly Rental Expenses) ÷ Property Price